cagov/design-system/components/link-icon/readme.md

 ### Other dependencies

-This component is uses icons from the [CAGov font library](https://template.webstandards.ca.gov/sample/icon-fonts.html).
-Please include the font library in your project to ensure the icons appear.
+This component uses icons from the [CAGov font library](https://template.webstandards.ca.gov/sample/icon-fonts.html).
+Include the font library in your project to ensure the icons appear.

 ## CSS variables

-The following [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are used in this component
+The following [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are used in this component:

 - `--primary-color`
 - `--primary-dark-color`